Joasss/Joasss/README.md

 Languages i know are: Javascript, CSS, HTML, Python (learning), C++ and java (a little bit)!

 **QuaBot**

 Was a discord bot written in Javascript used by over 50,000 users, with many features like Music, Reaction Roles, Tickets, Audits and a lot more.

-It has since been shut down. (but coming back)

 **Contact**